davidde/notes/bash.md

 otherwise it would be interpreted by the shell itself instead of find.

 ### $ `gatsby develop -H 0.0.0.0`
-Run gatsby develop from Local LAN.
+Run gatsby develop on local network.

 ### $ `gpasswd -a [USER] [GROUP]`
 Add the user 'USER' to the group 'GROUP' (~file permissions).